MicrosoftDocs/microsoft-365-docs-pr.de-DE/microsoft-365/compliance/gdpr-dsr-Office365.md

 #### <a name="restrict"></a>Einschränkung

-Um die Verarbeitung in Delve für Ihre Organisation einzuschränken, können Sie Office Graph deaktivieren.
-Weitere Informationen finden Sie [hier](https://docs.microsoft.com/sharepoint/delve-for-office-365-admins).
+To restrict processing in Delve for your organization, you can turn off the Office Graph.
+Learn more [here](https://docs.microsoft.com/sharepoint/delve-for-office-365-admins).

 #### <a name="delete"></a>Löschen